 Casualties from an attack on a Japanese roadblock the night before lie in a makeshift tent in enemy-held Burma.
 Although they have been evacuated from the frontline by light planes, another trip in larger Dakota transport planes to a regular hospital in India awaits them that night.

 In these two 1943 photos, British load-masters push parachute cargo pallets out.
 While two men push, a third who tied himself to a brace, kicked the load out.
 Static lines tripped parachutes open (as is displayed in the photo on the right).
 According to the photographer, William Vandivert, one crew member almost fell out on this trip.
-(RIGHT) Signal fires guided the supply planes to the patch of gray-green jungle in the Burmese mountains east of the Irawaddy.
-Although fighter protection was slim, on this occassion, the Dakotas had an escort of four Mohawk fighters, small match for Japanese Ki-43 Oscars.
+(RIGHT) Signal fires guided the supply planes to the patch of gray-green jungle in the Burmese mountains east of the Irrawaddy.
+Although fighter protection was slim, on this occasion, the Dakotas had an escort of four Mohawk fighters, small match for Japanese Ki-43 Oscars.

 In these 1943 photos, Major Walter Scott, in a strange quilted vest, shakes hands with the crew of a landed Dakota while his men hastily pull the plane’s loads of food and ammunition out of sight into the forest (shown in right photo).